grntco/100daysofcode/README.md

 Day 56: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Continued section on basic algorithm scripting.
 75% complete with section.

 Day 57: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
 Continued section on basic algorithm scripting.
 94% complete with section.

+Day 58: Coded through the JS Algorithms and Data Structures course from freeCodeCamp.
+Finished section on basic algorithm scripting and got halfway (64%) through the section on object oriented programming.